 - The Uffizi is a gorgeous building on its own, the Accademia is not

 - Uffizi’s main focus is on paintings, then sculptures and other pieces of art

-- Uffizi has many many different Italian and other artist on display
+- Uffizi has many, many different Italian and other artists on display

 - Accademia has a few sculptures, the main focus is on 1 piece of art